strongloop/flow-engine/README.md

       verb: $(request.verb)   # Takes the verb from the context if not set here.
 ```

+A task in flow-engine is also known as a policy.
+In this document, `task ` equals `policy`.

 The FlowEngine comes with some prebuilt tasks at [lib/task](lib/task), including -
 - if
 - invoke-api
 - etc (more to be added)
-You can use these prebuilt tasks to compose your flow.
+You can use these prebuilt task to compose your flow.

 If none of the prebuilt tasks meet your needs, you can build your own and
 add it to the `lib/task` directory, and FlowEngine can execute it.